Winery Dubois & FilsOpus Vinea Premium Pomerol

 Original food and wine pairings with Opus Vinea Premium Pomerol

-The Opus Vinea Premium Pomerol of Winery Dubois & Fils matches generally quite well with dishes of beef, lamb or game (deer, venison) such as recipes of beer goulash, 7 o'clock leg of lamb or duck breast in foil (barbecue).
+The Opus Vinea Premium Pomerol of Winery Dubois & Fils matches generally quite well with dishes of beef, lamb or game (deer, venison) such as recipes of seven o'clock leg of lamb, lamb mice confit in port wine or rabbit in foil.

 Details and technical informations about Winery Dubois & Fils's Opus Vinea Premium Pomerol.